microsoft/pxt-ev3/docs/tutorials/what-color.md

 ## Step 9

 Now, plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
-Follow the directions to save your program to the brick.
+Follow the directions to save your program to the EV3 Brick.

-Attach a Color Sensor to Port 3 of your brick.
+Attach a Color Sensor to Port 3 of your EV3 Brick.
 Test your program by flashing Red, Green and Yellow colored paper or use LEGO bricks in front of the Color Sensor.